JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/other/faqs-integrations.md

 - `service`
 - `system`

-## WHy can I only see integration jobs for the past 30 days?
+## Why can I only see integration jobs for the past 30 days?

 JupiterOne uses a Time to Live (TTL) of 30 days for all integration jobs.
 Jobs older than 30 days are no longer available for review in JupiterOne.